-Certain matters discussed in this Form 10-Q/A are "forward-looking statements."
+Certain matters discussed in this Form 10-Q are "forward-looking statements."
 The Private Securities Litigation Reform Act of 1995 has established that these statements qualify for safe harbors from liability.
 Forward-looking statements may include words like we "believe," "anticipate," "expect" or words of similar meaning.
 Forward-looking statements describe our future plans, objectives, expectations, or goals.
-Such statements address future events and conditions concerning capital expenditures, earnings, liquidity and capital resources, litigation, rate and other regulatory matters, possible corporate restructurings, mergers, acquisitions, dispositions, compliance with debt covenants, interest and dividends, Protection One's financial condition and its impact on our consolidated results, environmental matters, changing weather, nuclear operations, ability to enter new markets successfully and capitalize on growth opportunities in non-regulated businesses, events in foreign markets in which investments have been made, accounting matters, and the overall economy of our service area.
+Such statements address future events and conditions concerning capital expenditures, earnings, liquidity and capital resources, litigation, rate and other regulatory matters, outcome of the Securities and Exchange Commission (SEC) staff's review of Protection One accounting issues, possible corporate restructurings, mergers, acquisitions, dispositions, compliance with debt covenants, interest and dividends, Protection One's financial condition and its impact on our consolidated results, environmental matters, changing weather, nuclear operations, ability to enter new markets successfully and capitalize on growth opportunities in non-regulated businesses, events in foreign markets in which investments have been made, accounting matters, and the overall economy of our service area.
 What happens in each case could vary materially from what we expect because of such things as electric utility deregulation, ongoing municipal, state and federal activities, such as the Wichita municipalization proceedings; future economic conditions; legislative and regulatory developments; regulatory and competitive markets; and other circumstances affecting anticipated operations, sales and costs.